Health and Wellness Lab Anti-Racism Statement

 Dr. Rosemary (Rosie) Twomey

-Rosemary (Rosie) Twomey is a Postdoctoral Scholar from the Cumming School of Medicine and has been a collaborator with the Health and Wellness Lab since 2017.
-She is currently working within the Ohlson Research Initiative investigating the role of exercise prehabilitation for people undergoing major head and neck cancer surgery.
-Her previous research has focused on exercise for people with cancer-related fatigue.
-Through her research, she hopes to honour the memory of her mother by helping improve care for people living with and beyond cancer.
-In her free time, Rosie is passionate about live music, hiking, running, and being outdoors.
+Rosemary (Rosie) Twomey is a Postdoctoral Fellow in the Faculty of Kinesiology and has been a member of (or collaborator with) the Health and Wellness Lab since 2017.
+She is currently running a trial investigating exercise prehabilitation for people undergoing major head and neck cancer surgery.
+Her previous research has focused on exercise for people with cancer-related fatigue, and she currently leads several research projects on topics including Long COVID and healthcare system barriers for people with myalgic encephalomyelitis.
+Through her research, she hopes to honour the memory of her mum by helping improve care for people living with and beyond cancer and chronic complex illnesses.
+In her free time, Rosie is passionate about live music, hiking, and being outdoors.

 Our Graduate Students